Size and depth of monotone neural networks: interpolation and approximation: An exponential separation between the size of monotone and arbitrary threshold networks

 So, because of \eqref{eq:eqinlaw}, and \eqref{eq:truncatedapprox},

 \end{proof}

-We next show how to implement this algorithm by a neural network of polynomial size that does not use randomness. \begin{lemma} Let $\delta \in (0,1)$ be a fixed constant.
-There exists a neural network of polynomial size $N$ such that for every ${\bf p} \in [0,1]^{n \times n},$
+We next show how to implement this algorithm by a neural network of polynomial size that does not use randomness. \begin{lemma} Let $f:\{0,1\}^d\to \{0,1,\dots,M\}$ and let $\delta \in (0,1)$ be a fixed constant.
+Suppose that there exists a Boolean circuit of polynomial size that computes $f$.
+Then, there exists a neural network of polynomial size $N$ such that for every ${x} \in [0,1]^{d},$

-\end{lemma} \begin{proof} By standard results regarding universality of Boolean circuits (See~\cite[Theorem 20.3]{shalev2014understanding} or \cite[Theorem 9.30]{sipser1996introduction}) algorithm $A$ can be implemented by a neural network $N'$ of polynomial size that get as additional input $n^2q(n)r(n)$ random bits.
+\end{lemma} \begin{proof} By standard results regarding universality of Boolean circuits (See~\cite[Theorem 20.3]{shalev2014understanding} or \cite[Theorem 9.30]{sipser1996introduction}) algorithm $A$ can be implemented by a neural network $N'$ of polynomial size that get as additional input $dq(d)r(d)$ random bits.
+In the previous claim, we have also used the fact that $A$ implements a Boolean circuit of polynomial size to compute $f$.

 In light of this, our task is to show how to get rid of these random bits.
-The number of points in $[0,1]^{n \times n}$ represented by at most $q(n)$ bits in each coordinate is at most $2^{n^2q(n)}$.
-On the other hand by the first part of Lemma~\ref{lem:Chernoff} the probability for a given input ${\bf \tilde{p}}$ (with each coordinate in ${\bf \tilde{p}}$ represented by at most $q(n)$ bits) that $|N'({\bf \tilde{p}})-m({\bf {\tilde{p})}}| \geq \delta$ is $2^{-\Omega(r(n))}$.
-As long as $r(n)$ is a polynomial with a large enough degree, with respect to $q(n)$, we have that $2^{n^2q(n)-\Omega(r(n))}<1$.
-Hence, there must exist a fixed choice of for the $n^2q(n)r(n)$ (random) bits used by the algorithm such that for \emph{every} input ${\bf p}$ the additive error of the neural network $N'$ on $p$ is no larger than $\delta$.
-Fixing these bits and hard-wiring them to $N'$ results in the desired neural network $N.$ The final result follows from the proof of the second part of Lemma \ref{lem:Chernoff}. \end{proof} We can now prove the following Lemma concluding the proof of Theorem~\ref{thm:monotone}. \begin{lemma} For every fixed $\eps>0$ there exist a general threshold network $N$ of polynomial size in $n$, such that for all ${\bf p} \in [0,1]^{n \times n}$,
+The number of points in $[0,1]^{d}$ represented by at most $q(d)$ bits in each coordinate is at most $2^{dq(n)}$.
+On the other hand by the first part of Lemma~\ref{lem:Chernoff} the probability for a given input ${\tilde{x}}$ (with each coordinate in ${\tilde{x}}$ represented by at most $q(d)$ bits) that $|N'({ \tilde{x}})-\hat{f}({{\tilde{x})}}| \geq \delta$ is $2^{-\Omega(r(d)/M^2)}$.
+As long as $r(d)$ is a polynomial with a large enough degree, with respect to $q(d)$ and $M$, we have that $2^{dq(d)-\Omega(r(n)/M^2)}<1$.
+Hence, there must exist a fixed choice for the $dq(d)r(d)$ (random) bits used by the algorithm such that for \emph{every} input ${x}$ the additive error of the neural network $N'$ on $x$ is no larger than $\delta$.
+Fixing these bits and hard-wiring them to $N'$ results in the desired neural network $N.$ The final result follows from the proof of the second part of Lemma \ref{lem:Chernoff}. \end{proof} Finally we may prove Lemma \ref{lem:nettocirc}